trishalapiz/CS335-2020/README.md

 # CS335-2020
-This repository contains assignment files from one of my final courses of uni (CS335)
+This repository contains assignment files from one of my final courses in my degree (CS335)